 Included with the course is The Complete Aquaponics Guide—over 200 pages of aquaponic basics, system start up, cycling, plant and fish management, insect and disease control, water quality, 30 pages of construction drawings and material/vendor lists to construct a farm system.
 Plus design drawings and step by step instructions for the Green Acre HomeHybrid.

-As CEO, Gina overseas farm sales, marketing, food safety and customer relations.
-She also develops and guides the farm’s educational program.
+As Managing Director, Jeni guides the farm business while also managing the farm’s marketing, food safety and administration.
+She also develops the farm’s aquaponic education program.

 Registration/Student Check In